GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

     ]);
     ```

     > **NOTE:** Notice that you can use Markdown syntax to create richer text messages.
-However it's important to note that not all channels themselves support Markdown.
+However it's important to note that not all channels support Markdown.

 1. Re-run the app and use the 'Start new conversation' button of the emulator ![](./images/exercise2-start-new.png).
 Test the new conversation.